grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Can you calculate a range?"

 "It is close.
 Let me see."
 He looked at the dials of the sonar unit and scribbled some numbers on a scrap paper.
-"2 nautical miles, thereabouts maybe?
+"Two nautical miles, thereabouts maybe?
 I think you should be able to see it with the periscope."

 Percy nodded and climbed up into the control compartment.
 She raised the periscope up and spun it around to the bearing of the target.
 She rolled the scope barrel slowly back and forth along the horizon line, where the dark gray of the water press-fit up against the light gray of the sky.
 With the _Prospect_ on the surface, and the scope up, she could see something like ten nautical miles on a clear day.
 This was as good as vision ever got on a submarine.